csshugs/dennisheibuelt.com/posts/_drafts/new-project-checklist.md

 [user]
     name = John Doe
     email = john_doe@example.com
+    signingkey = xxxxxxxxxxxxx
 ```

+- `signingkey` for GPG keys (if you have several different ones)

 to override the global Git settings, which may contain your personal email address.